tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

 # Peer Address Update

-When a CID record is received with the source address of the enclosing datagram different from the one currently associated with that CID, the receiver SHALL update its view of the peer's address with the source address specified in the UDP packet only if the two following conditions
+When a CID record is received with a different source address than the one currently associated with the DTLS connection, the receiver SHALL NOT update its view of the peer's address with the source address specified in the enclosing UDP packet unless both conditions are met:
-hold:

 - The records in the enclosing datagram are cryptographically validated;